 - Number of transfers: An LTL shipment will typically first head to a regional terminal before being sorted onto another truck headed towards its final destination.
 The act of shipments transferring trucks at a terminal may happen several times during the entire journey.

 - Unexpected delays: Difficult weather, poor road conditions, heavy traffic, and equipment failings can all cause unexpected delays.

 LTL shipments are typically defined through their weight, between 150-10,000 pounds (or 68.04 – 4,535.92 kg), but a general rule of thumb is that LTL shipments consist of 1-10 pallets.

 How are LTL shipping rates determined?

-Traditional LTL carrier rates are based off of a tariff structure that can be comprehensive to understand given the multitude of factors that must be taken into account, such as:
+Traditional LTL courier rates are based off of a tariff structure that can be comprehensive to understand given the multitude of factors that must be taken into account, such as:

 - Volume: Total space used, units, and weight from the shipper

-- Location: Both the distance being traveled for total mileage and fuel prices in the areas on the route
+- Location: Both the distance being travelled for total mileage and fuel prices in the areas on the route

-- Density: Most carriers charge by the cubic size of the shipment or the amount of space taken up on the truck
+- Density: Most couriers charge by the cubic size of the shipment or the amount of space taken up on the truck

 - Freight class: The class of the LTL freight determines pricing based on the standardized classification system for type of materials and products being shipped